Zelenskyy leaves White House without signing minerals deal after Oval Office blowup

 Trump also suggested that Zelenskyy should not be demanding concessions.

-Shortly before the meeting ended, Trump offered, “This is going to be great television.”
+Shortly before the meeting ended, Trump said, “This is going to be great television.”

-As Ukrainian forces hold out against slow but steady advances by Russia’s larger and better-equipped army, leaders in Kyiv were pushing to ensure a potential U.S.-brokered peace plan would include guarantees for the country’s future security.
+As Ukrainian forces hold out against slow but steady advances by Russia’s larger and better-equipped army, leaders in Kyiv have sought to ensure any potential U.S.-brokered peace plan would include guarantees for the country’s future security.

-Many Ukrainians fear that a hastily negotiated peace — especially one that makes too many concessions to Russian demands — would allow Moscow to rearm and consolidate its forces for a future invasion after current hostilities cease.
+Many Ukrainians fear that a hastily negotiated peace — especially one that makes too many concessions to Russian demands — would allow Moscow to rearm and consolidate its forces for a future invasion.

-Trump, a Republican, had framed the emerging agreement as a chance for Kyiv to compensate the U.S. for wartime aid sent under his predecessor, Democratic President Joe Biden.
-But Zelenskyy has remained firm that specific assurances for Ukraine’s security must accompany any agreement giving U.S. access to Ukraine’s resources.
+Sen. Lindsey Graham, a Trump ally who has advocated to keep up American support for Ukraine, said he wasn’t confident that the Trump-Zelenskyy relationship could be repaired.

-It was Zelenskyy’s fifth White House visit, but his previous four came during the Biden administration.
-The Ukrainian president also was meeting with U.S. senators during his time in Washington.
+“I don’t know if you can ever do a deal with Zelenskyy anymore,” the South Carolina Republican said.

 Fears that Trump could broker a peace deal with Russia that is unfavorable to Ukraine have been amplified by recent precedent-busting actions by his administration.